 Another special interest of the Avnets was the performing arts, and they collected designs relating to several ballets and plays.
-Notable among these

-Also in the Avnets' group of drawings for the theatre are black-and-white drawings by Hans Bellmer for a production of Alfred Jarry's notorious Ubu oduction, planned in London, was unfortunately cancelled, but Dine's vividly suggest the excitement of the projected costumes and decors.

-Roi and Oskar Schlemmer's watercolor that summarized his mechanical ballet,

-Figural Cabinet.
-In 1969 the Avnets acquired Jim Dine's drawings of the provious year for a dramatization of Wilde's novel The Picture of Dorian Gray.

-"Lester Avnet liked to remember that, in 1929 as the Museum first opened its doors, its first acquisition in any medium was a drawing, the gift of Paul J. Sachs, whom he never knew but whom in temperament he so very closely resembled," recalls William Lieberman in his catalog introduction.
-"Sadly, he could not witness the inauguration of the Museum's separate Department of Drawings with its own curatorial committee in 1971.
-He had, however, often urged the establishment of such a department devoted to works on paper, which share similar problems of curatorship, conservation and display.
+Notable among these on Bakst's The Firebird, his most celebrated costume for Diaghilev.
+In the Avnets' group of drawings for the theatre are black-and-white awings by Hans Bellmer for a production of Alfred Jarry's notorious Ubu and Oskar Schlemmer's watercolor that summarized his mechanical ballet, Figural Cabinet.
+In 1969 the Avnets acquired Jim Dine's drawings of the ous year for a dramatization of Wilde's novel The Picture of Dorian Gray.
+The production, planned in London, was unfortunately cancelled, but Dine's ussigns vividly suggest the excitement of the projected costumes and decors.
+"Lester Avnet liked to remember that, in 1929 as the Museum first opened Tus doors, its first acquisition in any medium was a drawing, the gift of Paul J. Sachs, whom he never knew but whom in temperament he so very closely resembled," recalls William Lieberman in his catalog introduction.
+"Sadly, he could not witness the inauguration of the Museum's separate Department of Trawings with its own curatorial committee in 1971.
+He had, however, often unged the establishment of such a department devoted to works on paper, which share similar problems of curatorship, conservation and display.
 On the eve of the fiftieth anniversary of the Museum of Modern Art, Lester Avnet would have considered it particularly appropriate that The Museum of Modern Art announce the acquisition of his collection and the subsequent exhibition and tour, A TREASURY OF MODERN DRAWING: THE JOAN AND LESTER AVNET COLLECTION."
+Par.
+2